 No function of French life would be complete without a bit of bureaucracy, and giving birth is no different.

-One thing to note though, things such as laughing gas, birth swimming pools, etc are not common in all french hospitals.
+Another thing to note is that things such as laughing gas, birth swimming pools, etc are not common in all french hospitals.
 So if it is important, you will have to do some research before picking the hospital.

 The birth plan is to get the baby out!Anonymous French Maman

 Which is not to say that I didn’t have several French friends who wanted a more holistic approach.
 Particular clinics like Les Bluets in Paris are very popular and spots fill up very quickly, since they offer more natural options.

 Congratulations, you have now delivered a baby!
 Welcome to your sleepless years!